jerwallace/aws-robotics-day/1_dev_hello.md

        },
    ```

 10. You next use the menu to build and bundle both the robot and simulation application.
-Click *RoboMaker Run->Build->HelloWorld Robot* to start the compile for the robot application.
+Click *Run->Build->HelloWorld Robot* to start the compile for the robot application.
 This will take approximately 1-2 minutes as it needs to download and compile the code.
 When you see a `Process exited with code: 0` which indicated success, use the same command to build the *HelloWorld Simulation*.

   At this point both applications have been compiled locally.
 To run as a AWS RoboMaker simulation job, you will first need to bundle them.
 This process "bundles" the application along with all operating system dependencies, sort of like a container.
 This creates compressed output files locally.

-11. As with the build steps above, do the same for both the robot and simulation application, but select *RoboMaker Run->Bundle->...* instead of build.
+11. As with the build steps above, do the same for both the robot and simulation application, but select *Run->Bundle->...* instead of build.
 This will take 10-15 minutes or so to complete for both, and you may see Cloud9 warnings about low memory, which you can disregard.

    While these are building, review the JSON file for the simulation area.
 Here you can see that the launch configs reference the package name (hello_world_robot or hello_world_simulation) and the launch file to use (rotate.launch and empty_world.launch respectively).

-12. When both bundle operations are completed, launch a simulation job (*RoboMaker Run->Launch Simulation->HelloWorld*).
+12. When both bundle operations are completed, launch a simulation job (*Run->Launch Simulation->HelloWorld*).
 This will do the following:

     * Upload the robot and simulation application bundles (approximately 1.2GiB) to the S3 bucket
     * Create a robot application and simulation application which reference the uploaded bundles